 The Detroit Free Press previously reported that DTE crews found the woman’s body after arriving for storm repairs.

-Among the things DTE must do as part of this agreement is provide nearly $1 million toward education efforts, primarily at the elementary school level.
+Among the things DTE must do as part of this agreement is providing nearly $1 million toward education efforts, primarily at the elementary school level.
 Here is an itemized list:

 - Provide additional first responders to meet response times established in the Commission’s Administrative Rules.